-Officer’s trial exposes fault lines over police shootings
+Officer’s trial exposes fault lines over cop shootings

 Portsmouth, Va. — It’s a familiar story: an unarmed black male killed at the hands of a white law enforcement officer.
 But it didn’t take place in Baton Rouge, Minneapolis, or any of the other cities most recently at the center of discussions about police use of force and race.